glassdb/webEditionHome/docs/releases/3.2/newLicenseOptionsFor3.2.md

 [In February, I sent mail to the GLASS community][3] where we announced our intention to change the license agreement:

 > For the GemStone 3.2 release and beyond  we are considering tweaking the terms of the Free for Commercial Use license.
-For reference, the current terms are available here[1].
+>
+> ...
 >
 > No changes will be made to the current terms of 2.x, 3.0.x, or 3.1.x Free for Commercial Use licenses.
 I repeat, no changes to license terms for 3.1.x and earlier!
 >